Difference between: yogurt and Greek yogurt

 I have used plain Greek yogurt in dips and dressings though, including with a turkey burger recipe I still need to post about!

-2 thoughts on “Difference between: yogurt and Greek yogurt
+2 responses to “Difference between: yogurt and Greek yogurt”

 1. As someone who has been making my own yogurt and Greek yogurt for years, I was curious to see what new I could learn from you, and you didn’t disappoint.